Locust0/AVI/UnstoppableForce.md

       //Start attacks
       StartCoroutine (delayedAttacks ());
    }
-   //If its time for the skull to chase the player if (moving)
+   //If it’s time for the skull to chase the player if (moving)
    {
       //Move towards the player